top of page

 Population Genomics

-Population genomics helps us to understand how populations are interacting with a landscape over time, which is valuable information for conservation managers.
+Population genomics helps us to understand how populations are interacting across a landscape over time, which is valuable information for conservation managers.

 Environmental DNA

-Environmental DNA (eDNA) and environmental RNA (eRNA) are any genetic data obtained from environmental samples - often in very low concentrations.
+Organisms are constantly shedding DNA and RNA into the environment.
+The detection of environmental DNA (eDNA) and RNA (eRNA) from water, soil, or feces can reveal what species inhabit a location or what they are eating.
 We use single species (e.g., qPCR) and multi-species (e.g., metabarcoding) approaches to contribute to species monitoring and conservation.

 SHERLOCK_Emily.jpg